hafizhfadh/learningcenter/README.md

 php artisan test --coverage
 ```

-The suite is split into three layers so you can target specific coverage:

-- **Unit** tests live under `tests/Unit` (for example `Helpers/StorageHelperTest.php`) and exercise framework-agnostic helpers.
-- **Integration** tests live under `tests/Feature` and boot Laravel with an in-memory SQLite database to validate services like the lesson progress engine against real models.
-- **End-to-End** tests reside in `tests/Feature/EndToEnd` and drive complete HTTP flows (course self-initiation, enrollment, and progress tracking).

-Run `composer test` to clear the config cache and execute the suite locally or inside CI; the GitHub Actions workflow uses the same command.

 ## Production CI/CD & Infrastructure

 The project ships with a production-ready deployment pattern optimised for a multi-tenant SaaS delivered via Laravel Octane and FrankenPHP.
 This setup assumes a dedicated application VPS (4 vCPU / 4 GB RAM) that runs the compute workloads in Docker, and a separate bare-metal VPS that hosts PostgreSQL and Redis.